rveciana/BasemapTutorial/docs/utilities.rst

 Given two matrices of the east-west and north-south components of a vectorial field, and the longitude and latitude of the points, rotates the vectors so they represent the direction properly on the map projection

-Some functions, such as barbs, quiver or streamplot, that use vectorial data, aske the vector components to be in the map coordinates i.e. u is from left to right, v from up do down.
+Some functions, such as barbs, quiver or streamplot, that use vectorial data, asks the vector components to be in the map coordinates i.e. u is from left to right, v from up do down.
 If the available data is in geographical coordinates i.e. west-east and north-south, these coordinates have to be rotated or the vector direction won't be plot properly.
 This is the aim of the rotate_vector method.

 The method :ref:`transform_vector` does the same function, but changing the grid size at the same time (interpolating the points)